 When a memorandum of appeal is admitted, the High Court or the proper officer (Registry Officer/ Court Clerk) must endorse on it the date of presentation, and then register it in a book called the Register of Appeals.

 The judge may reject it (i.e. reject an appeal in limine without calling upon or hearing the parties) or assign it to another judge for a hearing.
-Once accepted, the magistrate/judge orders issuance of summons, and the process for hearing the appeal continues normally.
+Once accepted, the magistrate/judge orders the issuance of summons and the process for hearing the appeal continues normally.

 The court hearing the appeal may decide the appeal after hearing the arguments of the parties or may remand the case for re-trial or for taking further evidence to the court which tried the suit, or may itself take further evidence before deciding the appeal.

-on deciding the appeal, the appellate court may dismiss or allow/grant the appeal and make any other order it may think fit.
+on deciding the appeal, the appellate court may dismiss or allow/grant the appeal and make any other order it may think fits.